 Name

-Used lead-acid batteries (ULABs) or spent lead-acid batteries (SLABs).
+Used lead-acid batteries (ULABs). ()

 Waste description

 ULABs are a well-defined type of hazardous waste and there is detailed knowledge about their composition.
-Batteries used in cars typically weigh between 10 kg and 30 kg, while those used in trucks can weight up to 70 kg.
+Batteries used in cars typically weigh between 10 kg and 30 kg, while those used in trucks can weigh up to 70 kg.
 Moreover, they may be used as traction batteries for electric vehicles and for industrial purposes.
-The electrolyte—a dilute solution of sulphuric acid—content is about 15–25 wt% and the lead content is about 65–75 wt%.
-The lead is in the form of plates of pure lead or lead alloys covered with a layer of lead oxide and lead phsulphate.
+The electrolyte—a dilute solution of sulfuric acid—content is about 15–25 wt% and the lead content is about 65–75 wt%.
+The lead is in the form of plates (grids and paste) of pure lead or lead alloys covered with a layer of lead oxide and lead sulfate.
+In conventional batteries, there is a constant wear of the plates (during normal operation) which causes a sediment or “mud” to build-up in the bottom of the case ().

 Information on waste / non-waste classification